cloudstrap/docs/src/getting-started/startapp-with-nodejs.md

 Waiting for your DNS name to be available ... done

 Cloning into 'mynodejsapp'...
-The authenticity of host 'mynodejsapp-apps.startapp.bg (93.123.32.34)' can't be established.
+The authenticity of host 'mynodejsapp-demos.sapp.io (93.123.32.34)' can't be established.
 RSA key fingerprint is e2:4c:39:1a:d1:d1:1c:cc:66:2a:bf:43:42:56:c4:26.
 Are you sure you want to continue connecting (yes/no)?
 {% endhighlight %}